 Several Hope College projects have received grants from the Michigan Space Grant Consortium (MSGC).

-A total of nine projects from Hope received funding from the consortium through its 2012-13 grant period.
-The awards to Hope projects, which total approximately $34,000, include six fellowships for students conducting collaborative research with members of the faculty, two “seed grants” for faculty research, and joint support through MSGC’s public outreach and teacher training initiatives.
-The awards to the college included six of the 21 student fellowships and two of the eight research seed grants that the consortium funded.
+A total of nine projects from Hope received funding from the consortium through its 2013-14 grant period.
+The awards to Hope projects, which total more than $51,000, include seven fellowships for students conducting collaborative research with members of the faculty, two “seed grants” for faculty research, and two program awards for Hope initiatives focused on pre-college and teacher training.
+The awards to the college included seven of the 20 undergraduate fellowships and two of the 13 research seed grants that the consortium funded.

 Hope will provide additional support for each of the projects, including stipends for the students as they conduct research during the summer, and matching funds for the faculty and institutional projects.